 5 Best White Egg Laying Chicken Breeds – Treats For Chickens

-I’ve written a great article about the 5 best brown egg laying chicken breeds, now it’s time to cover their white egg laying counterparts.
-I couldn’t leave you white egg lovers hanging!
+Our Treats For Chickens Dawn has written a great article about the Top 5 Best Brown Egg Laying Chicken Breeds, now it’s time to cover their white egg laying counterparts.
+We couldn’t leave you white egg lovers hanging!
 If nobody else does, you can rest assured that Dawn has got your back!

-Knowing what the best white egg laying chickens are means more money in your pocket if you’re selling eggs for profit, and more brownie points if you are sharing eggs with friends and family for food!
+Knowing what the best white egg laying chickens (best white egg layers) are means more money in your pocket if you’re selling eggs for profit, and more brownie points if you are sharing eggs with friends and family for food!
 Who couldn’t use more money and appreciation in their life?
+Hack, maybe even that glorious Instagram photo for National Eggs Day [psst, that’s June 3- an eggcellent day to practice egg photos and puns].

-Time to get down to business.
-Break out your pencil and paper because we are about to discuss the 5 best white egg laying chickens!
+Time to get down to business, chicken parents.
+Break [beak] out your pencil and paper because Treats For Chickens are about to discuss the top 5 best white egg laying chickens!

 There are almost too many Leghorn chicken colors to list.
 But that’s not going to stop me from trying!
 There’s the Black Leghorn, Blue Leghorn, Brown Leghorn, Buff Leghorn, Cuckoo Leghorn, Golden Duckwing Leghorn, Silver Duckwing Leghorn, Exchequer Leghorn, Black Mottled Leghorn, Red Mottled Leghorn, Partridge Leghorn, Pile Leghorn, and White Leghorn.
 The White Leghorn is the most popular and readily available of all the colors.

 Whites are said to be nervous, but some say their White Leghorns have been the sweetest, most tame of all their chickens!
-Sometimes I do think Leghorn chickens come standard with ADHD because of how active and excitable they can be.
+Sometimes I do think Leghorn chickens are on a sugar rush because of how active and excitable they can be.
 They are just so high energy and darn curious about everything, I love it!
 You’ve just got to make sure these chickens’ zest for life doesn’t lead to their downfall, with a nice sized fence around your property to keep them out of trouble!

 Leghorn Heat & Cold Tolerance